Saving Ourselves Foundation

 Our Partnerships

-We are proud to partner with a variety of organizations and businesses to support our community.
-Our partnerships enable us to expand our reach and provide even more resources and services to those in need.
+We are proud to partner with a variety of organizations and businesses to support our community through community-led initiatives.
+Our partnerships not only enhance our community outreach efforts but also enable us to address critical issues like AI ethics and digital safety, providing essential survivor support and expanding our reach to offer even more resources and services to those in need.

 Strategic Priorities